a-bentofreire/abeamer/docs/sources/faq.md

 ### Why is abeamer.ini an .ini file and not a .scss file?

-`abeamer.ini` is read both by scss compiler and ABeamer server agent.
+`abeamer.ini` is read both by scss compiler and ABeamer render server agent.
 It only allows a small subset of scss specification.

 ### I don't known how to program, can I use ABeamer?